linzhi2013/taxonomy_ranks/README.md

 		$ mkdir /other/place/myetetoolkit

-2. remove the content in the directory `~/.etetoolkit`  created by `ete3`:
+2. remove the directory `~/.etetoolkit`  created by `ete3`:

-		$ rm -rf ~/.etetoolkit/*
+		$ rm -rf ~/.etetoolkit

-3. link the files in your new directory to `~/.etetoolkit`:
+3. link your new directory to the HOME directory:

-		$ cd ~/.etetoolkit/
-		$ ln -s /other/place/myetetoolkit/taxa.sqlite
-		$ ln -s /other/place/myetetoolkit/taxa.sqlite.traverse.pkl
+		$ ln -s /other/place/myetetoolkit ~/.etetoolkit

 4. run the program again: